 Richard was determined to get to Jerusalem and he was prepared to take on Saladin.
 Both sides fought at the Battle of Arsur in September 1191.
 Richard won but he delayed his attack on Jerusalem as he knew that his army needed to rest.
 Richard marched on Jerusalem in June 1192.
 However, by now even Richard the Lionheart was suffering.
 He had a fever and appealed to his enemy Saladin to send him fresh water and fresh fruit.
-Saladin did just this – sending frozen snow to the Crusaders to be used as water and fresh fruit.
+Saladin did just this – sending fresh fruit and frozen snow to the Crusaders to be used as water.

 Why would Saladin do this?
 There are two reasons.
 First, Saladin was a strict Muslim.
 One of the main beliefs of Islam is that Muslims should help those in need.
 Secondly, Saladin could send his men into Richard's camp with the supplies and spy on what he had in terms of soldiers and equipment.
 They found that Richard had a small force, which counted him out of taking Jerusalem.
 Saladin and Richard organised a truce - pilgrims from the west would once again be allowed to visit Jerusalem without being troubled by the Muslims.
 Neither Richard nor Saladin particularly liked the truce but both sides were worn out and in October 1192, Richard sailed for western Europe, never to return to the Holy Land.